-Further to this, there would be significant issues and associated costs in retrofitting existing dwellings with the capacity for utilising water recycling.
-New third pipe reticulation would be required from a dedicated Water Recycling Facility to provide high quality water to each dwelling.
+Further to this, there would be significant issues and associated costs in retrofitting existing dwellings with the capacity for utilising recycled water for toilet flushing and laundry (cold water).
+New third pipe reticulation would be required from a dedicated Water Recycling Facility to provide high quality (Class A) water to each dwelling.
 Given the issues (and considerable anticipated costs) with installation of pipes within existing dwellings, slabs, etc. it is a very difficult to achieve the necessary benefits and economies of scale for towns of this size.